-treatment) for 60 seconds.
+• Stage 1 - Degree distribution.
+Subjects are shown the network at the top of Figure 11 (first treatment) or the network at the bottom of Figure 11 (second treatment) for 60 seconds.
+We chose one minute after trying this out in a small pilot experiment and obtaining feedback from pilot participants.
 After the network disappears they are asked a number of questions, including questions such as "How many people in the group (including yourself) have exactly x friends?" which allow us to generate subjects' perception of the degree distribution.
+Each question appears on a separate screen; after answering the current question, participants click to move on to the next screen.

-• Experiment 2 - Changes in the network.
-In the first treatment subjects are shown the network at the top of figure 12 for 30 seconds, and then the network at the bottom of figure 12 for 30 seconds.
+- Stage 2 Changes in the network.
+This stage investigates how perception varies when we modify the structure of the network while holding constant the mean degree (see section 2).
+In the first treatment subjects are shown the network at the top of Figure 12 for 30 seconds, and then the network at the bottom of Figure 12 for 30 seconds.
 Note that the second network is a mean preserving spread of the first network.
-In the second treatment subjects are first shown the network at the top of figure 13 followed by the network at the bottom of figure 13: the only difference between treatments, apart from the assigned location, is that the mean preserving spread network is shown before the original network in the second treatment.
-The subjects are then asked a number of questions about the two networks, which are different from the questions asked in Experiment 1.
+In the second treatment subjects are first shown the network at the top of Figure 13 followed by the network at the bottom of Figure 13: the only difference between treatments, apart from the assigned location, is that the mean preserving spread network is shown before the original network in the second treatment.
+The subjects are then asked a number of questions about the two networks, which are different from the questions asked in Stage 1. - Stage 3 Specific links.
+Subjects are shown the network at the top of Figure 14 (first treatment) or the network at the bottom of Figure 14 (second treatment) for 60 seconds.
+They are then asked a different set of questions from the first two experiments, which focus on the perception of specific links in the network.

-In experiments 3 and 4 subjects are shown a graphical representation of a network for 60 seconds, and then they have to make a choice which depends on their ability to remember who their friends (and friends of friends) are.
+In the last two stages, subjects are shown a graphical representation of a network for 60 seconds, and then they have to make an economic choice which depends on their ability to remember who their friends (and friends of friends) are.
 The decision problem is akin to a binary-action best-shot game with a threshold.
-Subjects are given an endowment of 2 pounds, they are shown the network, and after the network disappears they are told which other individuals in the network have decided to contribute.
-The choice that they face is whether to contribute or not.
+Subjects are given an endowment of 2 pounds, they are shown the network, and after the network disappears they are told which other individuals in the network have decided to contribute (the other individuals' contribution decisions are set by the experimenter in order to remove strategic uncertainty and ensure participants face the same decision problem).
+The choice faced by all subjects is whether to contribute or not.
 If they contribute and a minimum number of friends (and friends of friends) also contribute then they earn an additional 4 pounds, otherwise they lose their endowment.
 There is a unique treatment so all subjects are assigned to the same node in the network and they are told the same information about the names of the other individuals who contribute.
-This is a more detailed summary of the last two experiments, all the figures referred to in the text are in Appendix B:
+This is a more detailed summary of the last two stages, all the Figures referred to in the text are in Appendix B: